Great Tibet Tour Logo GREAT TIBET TOUR ®

 You can hike up the hill, following the electric poles, for about 45 minutes to the Gangri Tokar shrine, where Longchenpa, an important 14th-century Dzogchen lama, once meditated.
 The chapel has a cave shrine and a sacred tree stump in front of a rock image of the Dzogchen deity Rahulla.

 From here fit and acclimatized hikers can climb for a couple of hours up past medication caves (marked by prayer flags) to the ridgeline behind.
 The views of the Kyi-chu Valley are fantastic from here and if the weather is clear you'll get views of the snowcapped 7191m Nojin Kangtsang and other Himalayan peaks to the south.
-From the ridgeline, you can continue northwest across a boulder field for 15 minutes to a small hill topped by a chorten that offers epic views northwards as far as Lhasa. alternatively, you can continue east along the ridge to summit the bowl's main peak.
+From the ridgeline, you can continue northwest across a boulder field for 15 minutes to a small hill topped by a chorten that offers epic views northwards as far as Lhasa.
+Alternatively, you can continue east along the ridge to summit the bowl's main peak.

 Attractions nearby Shugshep Nunnery